AndreLuisGO/tasksys/readme.md

 onde o /1/ deve ser a chave primária (PK) da tarefa que se deseja obter os dados. ( no caso, da tarefa de PK = 1)

-## Deploy

-Add additional notes about how to deploy this on a live system

 ## Construído com

 * [Dango](https://www.djangoproject.com/)